-- 1. In the AM console, go to Realms > Realm Name > Authentication > Settings > General. - 2.
-Ensure the Use Client-based Sessions check box is not selected. - 3.
-Save your changes. - 4.
+- 1. Log in to the AM console as an administrative user.
+For example, amAdmin. - 2.
+Navigate to Realms > Realm Name > Authentication > Settings > General. - 3.
+Ensure the Use Client-based Sessions check box is not selected. - 4.
+Save your changes. - 5.
 Verify that AM creates a CTS-based session when non-administrative users authenticate to the realm.
 Perform the following steps: - a.
 Authenticate to AM as a non-administrative user in the realm you enabled for CTS-based sessions. - b.
 In a different browser, authenticate to AM as an administrative user.
 For example, amAdmin. - c.
 Navigate to Realms > Realm Name > Sessions. - d.
 Verify that a session is present for the non-administrative user.